-Over the last few decades, the automotive industry has been on a digital transformation journey.
-Recent advances in computing power, speed, internet connectivity, and evolutionary technology have accelerated this transformation to a new level.
-During the height of the COVID-19 pandemic, companies embracing digital transformation managed their business operations effectively.
-For others, the pandemic should motivate them to accelerate their digital transformation, or else they run the risk of being left far behind their competition.
+Recent advances in computing power, speed, internet connectivity, and evolutionary technology have accelerated the automotive industry's digital transformation to a new level.
+During the height of the COVID-19 pandemic, the automotive companies that ended up embracing digital transformation would better manage their business operations effectively.
+And those who haven't should be motivated to accelerate their digital transformation or risk falling behind their competition.

-In this webinar, discover the value of smart manufacturing and why digitalization and state-of-the-art hardware are necessary to support the rapid pace of innovation and complexity in today’s automotive market.
-Register now to join us live!
+In this webinar, discover the value of smart manufacturing and why digitalization and state-of-the-art hardware are necessary to support the rapid pace of innovation and complexity in today's automotive market — Register to watch now!

 The modern manufacturing environment is under an escalating number of regulatory mandates and requirements.
 At the same time, traditional processes cannot adapt quickly to meet new demands and business requirements of the next generation of automotive products.
 Any unforeseen breakdowns result in late deliveries, cost overruns due to containment, and failure to meet financial metrics.
-Overall, traditional automotive manufacturing processes are rapidly falling behind, leading companies to lose reputation, competitive position, and even business.
+Traditional automotive manufacturing processes rapidly fall behind, leading companies to lose reputation, competitive position, and business.
 To attain highly efficient production and implement advancements in manufacturing, automotive companies need to embrace revolutionary technologies with a smart manufacturing approach.

 Smart manufacturing is about productivity gain at its core: meeting delivery targets and business metrics by creating an intelligent production environment through connectivity, visualization, and data analytics.
 It enables the ability to plan and organize virtually, reducing the traditional design, build, test, and break manufacturing ramp-up.
 And its automated closed-loop feedback process provides a self-learning and correcting environment that can quickly react to current situations and address large-scale design and development issues using smart logistics and real-time data collection.
 Automotive companies that adopt a smart manufacturing approach can modernize existing capabilities for improvement and benefit now while preparing for the innovations of tomorrow.

-Smart manufacturing merges the virtual and the physical world using a comprehensive digital twin
+Merge the virtual and physical world with a comprehensive digital twin

 Meet the speakers